morrsing/serverless-message-routing-demo/docs/source-process--target-endpoint.md

 "/ecs/messaging-demo-target-endpoint/Log"
 ```

-Here, you can see a log associated with the Source Endpoint and Target Endpoint containers, as well as a log for each of the Lambdas: Poll Ingestor, Transformer, and Push Emitter.
+Here, you can see a log associated with the Source Process and Target Endpoint containers, as well as a log for each of the Lambdas: Poll Ingestor, Transformer, and Push Emitter.

 ### Examine the Source Process
 Tail the Source Process log to see messages as they are sent into the route: